dortania/OpenCore-Install-Guide/config-HEDT/broadwell-e.md

 * [SSDT-EC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC.dsl)
    * Hides the Embedded controller and creates a fake one for macOS, **needed for all Catalina users** and recommended for other versions of macOS
 * [SSDT-EHCx\_OFF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EHCx_OFF.dsl)
-  * Prefered alternative over renaming EHCI for setting up USB correctly on pre-skylake systems.
+  * Preferred alternative over renaming EHCI for setting up USB correctly on pre-Skylake systems.
 This can be avoided if your BIOS supports EHCI-Handoff, this can be done during post-install though

 Note that you **should not** add your generated `DSDT.aml` here, it is already in your firmware.
 So if present, remove the entry for it in your `config.plist` and under EFI/ACPI.